Multimodal learning analytics of collaborative patterns during pair programming in higher education

 Zheng, L., Zhen, Y., Niu, J., & Zhong, L. (2022).
 An exploratory study on fade-in versus fade-out scaffolding for novice programmers in online collaborative programming settings.
 Journal of Computing in Higher Education, 34, 489–516. https://doi.org/10.1007/s12528-021-09307-w

 Zhong, B., & Si, Q. (2021).
 Troubleshooting to learn via scaffolds: Effect on students’ ability and cognitive load in a robotics course.
 Journal of Educational Computing Research, 59(1), 95–118. https://doi.org/10.1177/0735633120951871

 The authors would like to thank students who participated in this research.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 This work was supported by National Natural Science Foundation of China (62177041); Zhejiang Province educational science and planning research Project (2022SCG256); Zhejiang University graduate education research Project (20220310).

 The authors declare that they have no competing interests.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 About this article